jpgoldberg/unclock-crypto-engineering/Homework/2022-12-09/solutions.md

 With a 0.93 probability of getting a collision by this point
 ```

-I had spent a lot of time playing with criterion the first week,
-so I didn't work on that now.
 I believe that time and space requirements grow
 proportionally with $2^{\ell/2}$
 where $\ell$ is the length in bits of the truncated hash.
 So